RosettaCommons/demos/public/supercharge/readme.txt

 --Rosetta with a surface cutoff and target net charge --Rosetta with a surface cutoff and input reference energies for charged residue types

+What does AvNAPSA stand for: average number of neighboring atoms per sidechain atom.
+This is a value that measures the extent of burial/accessibility.
+It's similar to the residue neighbors by distance that Rosetta typically uses to define the surface, but it's on the atom-level rather than residue-level.
+AvNAPSA-mode calculates an AvNAPSA value for every residue.  'surface_atom_cutoff' indicates the cutoff AvNAPSA value that defines surface residues.
+AvNAPSA values of 50-150 are typical for surface residues.
+AvNAPSA values >150 are typical for core residues.
+A surface_atom_cutoff of 100 will lead to moderate supercharging.
+A surface_atom_cutoff of 150 will lead to heavier supercharging.

 This is the workflow of each mode: